-The audio/video communication solution is co-developed by Alibaba Cloud AliwareMQ for IoT and Real-Time Communication (Alibaba Cloud RTC).
+The audio/video communication solution is co-developed by Alibaba Cloud Message Queue for MQTT and Real-Time Communication (Alibaba Cloud RTC).
 It supports the rapid construction of products for a variety of real-time communication scenarios, such as online audio and video conferencing and one-to-one voice call applications.
 This topic describes the system architecture, data flow design, and related matters for attention in detail.

 - The MQTT protocol is an industry-standard protocol for the Internet of Things (IoT) and mobile Internet, which is suitable for data transmission between mobile devices.
 Message Queue for MQTTThe MQTT protocol is supported by default.